David T. Vacchi, Ph.D.

 2008

-Operational Fires Director
+Director, EUSA Operational Fires Directorate

 Led the reestablishment of the Eighth US Army's Fires Directorate after nearly 20 years being offline.
 Facilitated the ROK JCS assumption of lead responsibility for the defense of the Korean Peninsula.